This information applies to England and Wales.

 Include:

-The home should contact you to let you know what decision they've made and explain how they arrived at it.
+The home should contact you to let you know their decision and explain how they made it.

 There are things you can do if you do not agree with the care home's response to your written complaint.